kjolley/BIGSdb_documentation/dependencies.rst

 =================
 Installing these packages will enable extra functionality, but they are not required by the core BIGSdb package.

-* ChartDirector - library used for generating charts.
+* ChartDirector (Perl) - library used for generating charts.
   Used by some plugins.
 * ImageMagick - mogrify used by some plugins.
 * MAFFT 6.8+ - sequence alignment used by some plugins.
 * Muscle - sequence alignment used by some plugins.